 Payday shall be the 15th and the last day of the month.
 If payday falls on a Saturday, Sunday, or holiday, the last working day before such Saturday, Sunday, or holiday shall be the payday.

-C6.09 Termination Pay:
+C6.10 Termination Pay: C6.09 Termination Pay:

-Following termination of employment, the employee's wages shall be paid within thirty (30) days of the date of termination.
+Following termination of employment, the employee's wages shall be paid within thirty (30) days of the date of termination-or within the period required by law, whichever is shorter.